X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of

+In this paper, we study the evolution of the X-ray activity in IGR J17091$-$3624 from 3 February, 2011 to 15 April, 2011.
+Initially, with the increase in the {\it SWIFT}/XRT count rate, transition from the low/hard and hard intermediate state to the soft intermediate state has been detected.
+In transient BHXBs, this transition is usually accompanied by Radio flares \citep{b83, b86}.
+Our results show that the source makes to and fro transition between the HIMS and the SIMS a few times.
+This may represent the disk instability which occurs due to the increasing mass accretion rate.
+A few days later, a transition takes place from the SIMS to a regular, repetitive and highly variable pulsations similar to the $\rho$-class variability, previously observed only from GRS 1915+105.
+A few observations between variable state/$\rho$-like class and the SIMS show $\sim$ 11-14 mHz quasi$-$periodic variabilities with low rms amplitude which we term as intermediate variable state.

-In addition to the structural similarity with GRS 1915+105, we found that both sources during $\rho$ class showed similar evolution in the burst structure.
-With time, burst frequency increases in both sources as well as the ratio of the peak flux to the minimum level flux also increases.
+In addition to the structural similarities of `heartbeat' oscillations in both sources, we find that they show similar time evolution in the burst structure.
+With time, characteristic pulsation frequency increases in both sources as well as the ratio of the peak flux to the persistent level flux also increases.
 In both cases, average rise profile of the burst shows slow exponential rise while average decay profile shows fast decay.
-Interestingly, we found strong anti-correlation between hardness value and the X-ray flux during variabilities in both sources.
+Interestingly, we find strong anti-correlation between hardness value and the X-ray flux during variabilities in both sources.
 The evolution of the burst structure in the HID of both sources is identical.
-PDS below 1 Hz, showed similar structure.
-Both sources have strong mHz QPOs sitting on the top of the white noise and both of them showed steep red noise in the PDS along with 8$-$10 Hz QPOs.
+PDS below 1 Hz, show similar noise continuity as well pulsation peaks.
+Both sources have strong mHz QPOs along with harmonics and strong flat-top noise along with the presence of type-A/type-B QPOs in the PDS.

-In other BHXBs, transition from the canonical low hard state to the steep power law state via hard intermediate state is commonly observed phenomenon.
-IGR J17091-3624 also showed transition from the hard state to the HIMS.
-Spectral properties of the hard state and the HIMS of IGR J17091-3624 also matches with that of other BHXBs.
-However, GRS 1915+105 is usually seen in the HIMS state (but never seen in the typical low hard state) and it moves to the very high state/luminous SPL state via high soft state.
-Again, IGR J17091-3624 showed regular repetitive variabilities similar to the $\rho$ class variability observed in GRS 1915+105.
-This kind of variability has never been observed in any other BHXBs.
-Thus IGR J17091-3624 showed few properties similar to GRS 1915+105 as well as similar to other BHXBs.
-Hence it is behaving like a missing link between GRS 1915+105 and other BHXBs.